izumisu/blog/index.md

 This blog I want to write for a long time, but hard to find a quiet place to write it.

+I spent 9k(about $1200) CNY to join a so-called \"hacker team\" in Feburary.
+At that time I was finding jobs, while lost in anxious, I just want to do something about security, and this team leader promised that \"you could dig several bugs if you spend time to learn hard\".

+After getting into the team, I started to learn web bug hunting, until Augest, I had found two bugs on Ali.
+At the mean time, I went to the offline activity which was raised by that team leader, twice.

+Directly jump to the conclusion: **the team leader is a cheater, the whole team just a bunch of script kiddens.**

+1. Before joining the team, the leader will tell you, learn tech&earn money, but he won't say, the payback to white hats was reducing, every day, because of the economy.
+2. The big bounty requires long-time practice, there are people more than 300 in this team, but the ones that could earn more than 9k are less than fifty.
+3. The leader just want your money, of course he would say: oh, I work hard to find these bounty projects for you guys, if you can't earn, shame on your laziness!
+But he also know that, it's impossible for all of the teammate to do these bounty projects.
+4. Noisy wechat groups, after joining in the team, I have entered almost ten small groups!
+Either for bug hunting program or chatting.
+The people there are noisy, flighty and impetuous.
+In my eyes, they are just a bunch of idiot.
+5. Script kidden.
+The techniques they use to hunt the bugs are just scripting, without coding.
+Yes, they use the methods ten years ago.

+As long as I discovered that I had been fooled, I just quit.
+After this, I just lost any confidence of any courses or things like that in China, as I say, they just want to make more money and don't care what you think.

+The most funny thing is the slogan of the team: **It's always day1**.

+It could be changed to: **It's always money**.

 ## MONTHLY ARCHIVE

 nothing here~